 Conference Session Speakers, Speaker Payment and Registration Fees

 Except for professionals engaged as keynote speakers, conference speakers, including session speakers, are not paid.
 APA California does not provide complimentary registration in exchange for being a speaker at the conference.
 However, presenters (speakers other than keynotes) will receive a discounted registration fee if they wish to attend the conference.
-The following exception may be considered: If a public official is a keynote speaker, and that official is interested in attending either 1-day or full conference, the CHC Co-Chairs, in consultation with the VP Conferences, may award a complimentary conference registration to that public-official keynote speaker.
+The following exception may be considered: If a public official is a keynote speaker, and that official is interested in attending either one day or the full conference, the CHC Co-Chairs, in consultation with the VP Conferences, may award a complimentary conference registration to that public-official keynote speaker.

 Speakers who plan to present their session(s) and attend the conference must register for the conference at the discounted speaker registration rates for either the one day or full conference registration.